 The United Way of Moore County was among the first to step up when the COVID-19 pandemic hit, making funds available for its partners before many other assistance programs had been established.
 In March, directors set aside a large amount of funding for nonprofits who were working to serve those taking a financial hit from the pandemic.

-So far, the Sandhills/Moore Coalition for Human Care has used $26,000 of the $30,000 received from the United Way to assist 45 families with basic needs, such as food and utility bills.
+So far, the Sandhills/Moore Coalition for Human Care has used $30,000 set aside by the United Way COVID Relief fund to serve residents of Moore County.
 Barrett Walker, the coalition’s executive director, estimated that 95 percent of those who reached out for help were new clients.

 United Way also has worked to alleviate stress on emergency systems through ‘2-1-1,’ a 24/7 health and human service hotline that connects people to the different types of assistance that are available in their communities.